 Week 4: Desert

-Day 2 and 3, students created their animal’s habitat based on their research.
-Students made trees, waterfalls, bushes, vines, and rocks using the supplies!
-If you are wondering, yep this is STEM in action (and tons of literacy)!
+Days 2 and 3: Students created their animal’s habitat based on their research.
+Students made trees, waterfalls, bushes, vines and rocks using the supplies!
+If you are wondering, this is STEM in action (and tons of literacy)!

 Students added signs after the habitats were dry and we put them in the zoo!
 Zoo animal habitats are my favorite project by far!
 How amazing are these!
 They worked so hard on them!

 Week two was all about the savannah so for three days during small group, students researched and created habitats for various animals that live in the savannah.